pingcap/docs/tidb-cloud/data-service-app-config-files.md

 # Data App Configuration Files

-This document describes the configuration files of [Data App](/tidb-cloud/tidb-cloud-glossary.md#data-app) in TiDB Cloud.
+This document describes the configuration files of a [Data App](/tidb-cloud/tidb-cloud-glossary.md#data-app) in TiDB Cloud.

 If you have [connected your Data App to GitHub](/tidb-cloud/data-service-manage-github-connection.md), you can find the configuration files of your Data App in your specified directory on GitHub as follows: